v-ade-r/Chatbot-based-on-Contextual-RAG-full-OpenSource/README.md

 5. Open Docker Desktop
 6. In cmd type: docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -e "xpack.security.enabled=false" elasticsearch:8.8.0
 7. Good to go.
 Let's evaluate the retrieving capabilities running evaluate.py!
+8. Or run the app.py and use it.
+I would suggest you to trimm this codebase json to only a few chunks, create a database and upload your pdf to test the app.
+Remember to change the name of the database!!

 ## **Retrieval evaluation**
 The current code is capable of evaluating the approach using data structurized like the data prepared by Anthropic.